NAU-CCL/PMCMC/README.md

 #### Command line

-pip install virtualenv (if you don't already have virtualenv installed) \\
+pip install virtualenv (if you don't already have virtualenv installed) <br>
-virtualenv venv to create your new environment (called 'venv' here) \\
+virtualenv venv to create your new environment (called 'venv' here) <br>
-source venv/bin/activate to enter the virtual environment \\
+source venv/bin/activate to enter the virtual environment <br>
 pip install -r requirements.txt to install the requirements in the current environment